IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Report Creator may publish other content update.
 See [Section 1:53.1.1.6](volume-1.html#153116-content-creator) for details.

-> Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.
+> Note: The Report Creator documents the FHIR Resources it can publish as FHIRcast content in its CapabilityStatement.

 #### 1:53.1.1.3 Worklist Client